g4m817/llm-attention-head-instability/README.md

-# Inter-Head Instability: Disagreement Among Attention Heads
+# Inter-Head Instability: A Signal of Attention Disagreement in LLMs

 > DISCLAIMER: This is exploratory work.
 I am not an ML engineer, I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
 These experiments may be wrong or incomplete, but I wanted to document them so others, especially researchers, can validate, refine, or discard.